 Now that you can see the big picture of your semester and weekly priorities, the next step is to create a daily to-do list.
 You can use your smartphone, a paper planner, or your Outlook account to track your tasks.
 Do what works best for you.

 Here are some principles to consider when creating your to-do list:

-- At the end of each day’s work, take a few minutes to plan the following day.
+- At the end of each day, take a few minutes to plan the following day.

-- Write down each task you hope to accomplish.
-Indicate which tasks are the highest priority.
+- Write down each task you want to accomplish.
+Note which tasks are the highest priority.

 - Break large tasks into smaller chunks.
 Consider what you’ll accomplish in one work period (usually 1 hour).

 - Create tasks that are well-defined; you should know when the task is finished.
 For example, instead of “work on my research paper/assignment”, change it to “find three academic articles for my research paper” or “create my paper/assignment outline”.

 - To increase your sense of accomplishment and create forward momentum, check off tasks as you complete them.